Bischofite: Deposits

 Bischofite deposits differ by their composition: some of them are salt basins where bischofite is mixed with other minerals such as carnallite, halite, kieserite and anhydrite.
 These are the so-called bischofite containing rocks which have pink-brown-yellow and orange-red colors.
 They contain 36–58% of bischofite.
 Carnallite deposits are known in Staßfurt, Germany – where bischofite was first discovered, and carnallite is one of the most important minerals in potassium salt deposits (Solykam deposit, Ural, Russia).
 Sub-surface bischofite layers were also discovered in Kazakhstan, Turkmenistan, China and the US.

 There are bischofite-rich deposits with concentrations of 93–96% of the mineral.
 One of those rare deposits is located in the Volgograd region of Russia.
 Another one was found in 1990s in the Poltava region in Ukraine.
 This is one of the deepest (2.5 km) and oldest bischofite deposits.

 Applications

 Bischofite has many applications ranging from construction materials (tile, stone) to agriculture (preplant seeds, plant processing during vegetation period), oil extraction (for grouting and solidifying mortars), medical and chemical industry (production of magnesium metal).

-Bishofite is used in form of compresses to treat joint diseases such as arthritis, rheumatic fever osteoarthritis, rheumatoid arthritis, radiculitis, calcaneal spur and traumas, especially in rehabilitation centers in Ukraine, Russia, Belarus, and Lithuania.
+Bischofite is used in form of compresses to treat joint diseases such as arthritis, rheumatic fever osteoarthritis, rheumatoid arthritis, radiculitis, calcaneal spur and traumas, especially in rehabilitation centers in Ukraine, Russia, Belarus, and Lithuania.
 Bischofite is also applied in gel form.

 Bischofite is used in the production of the industrial Sorel cement and synthetic carnallite.
 Bischofite solution is applied to deice roads, similar to sodium chloride, but it is less corrosive.
 It is also used in agriculture, veterinary medicine and cattle breeding to increase the crop yield and treat animals.